Siem Reap province: Religion

 The state religion is Theravada Buddhism.
 More than 99.3% of the people in Siem Reap province are Buddhists.
 About 0.4% population of Siem Reap province follow Christianity.
 Islam which is mostly followed by Chams is 0.2% in the province.

 Subdivisions

-The province is divided into 1 municipality and 11 districts, and further subdivided into 100 communes and 907 villages.
+The province is divided into 2 municipalities and 11 districts, and further subdivided into 100 communes and 907 villages.